arfaidrees/Namaztimetrack/README.md

 *   **Accurate Prayer Timings:** Displays precise timings for Fajr, Zuhr, Asr, Maghrib, and Isha prayers.
 *   **Azan and Iqamah Times:** Shows Azan and Iqamah timings for each prayer, allowing users to plan their day effectively.
 *   **Next Prayer Highlight:** Clearly highlights the next upcoming prayer time with a countdown timer, making it easy to stay on schedule.
-*   **Dynamic Data Fetching:** Fetches prayer timings dynamically using the Aladhan API, eliminating the need for manual updates and ensuring accuracy.
+*   **Dynamic Data Fetching:** Fetches prayer timings dynamically using the *Aladhan API*, eliminating the need for manual updates and ensuring accuracy.
 *   **MVVM Architecture:** Implemented using the Model-View-ViewModel (MVVM) architectural pattern for maintainable, testable, and scalable code.
 This separation of concerns enhances code organization and promotes best practices.

 ## Technologies Used